Quick Glance: click on a title for details

 The Complete Works of William Shakespeare (Abridged)

 How on earth can three actors do the impossible: act through Shakespeare’s entire canon of 37 plays in 97 minutes?
-By summarizing the canon through football games, rap songs, and outrageously condensed, comedy mash-up titles (like "Four Weddings and a Transvestite") of course!
+By summarizing the canon through football games, rap songs, and outrageously condensed, comedy mash-up titles of course!
 The Complete Works of William Shakespeare (Abridged) hilariously summarizes all of Shakespeare’s plays, using reduced re-enactments and audience participation.

 The CMU Double Show Weekend was underwritten by Libby Keenan